 5.14.2 A person who is employed by the District for a fee-based credit class pursuant to the provisions of section 5.14.1 is a member of the bargaining unit and is subject to the terms of this Agreement for the duration of the class except that the service shall not entitle the person to assignment as a temporary faculty member pursuant to section 5.14.4.2.

 5.14.3 A person who is employed by the District solely to provide instruction in a fee-based credit class will be evaluated on the same basis as temporary faculty pursuant to the relevant provisions of ARTICLE 7, EVALUATION PROCEDURES, except that there will be no peer evaluation component.
-The evaluation shall be conducted by a dean or other instructional manager in the appropriate discipline or area of responsibility.
+The evaluation shall be conducted by the assigned administrator in the appropriate discipline or area of responsibility.

-Promotions - Within the Unit
+Reassigned Time Opportunities - Within the Unit

-5.15 Promotional opportunities for regular faculty members include Division Chair, Coordinator, or Assistant Director of Nursing.
+5.15 Reassigned time opportunities for regular faculty members include Division Chair, Coordinator, or Program Director, or Assistant Director.
 There shall be one (1) Division chair per Division, and four (4) Coordinators for the North County Campus.
 Other Coordinator positions may be established by the District as deemed necessary.
-A regular faculty member may request to be considered for a position within the bargaining unit that would constitute a promotion (e.g., Division Chair, or Coordinator positions within a Division).
-The term of service for each position shall be four years.
+A regular faculty member may request to be considered for a position within the bargaining unit that would include reassigned time (e.g., Division Chair, Program Director, Assistant Director, or Coordinator positions within a Division).
+The term of service for each position shall be four (4) years.
 Division Chair and North County Coordinator positions shall be held by full-time regular faculty while Assistant Directors may be temporary faculty.
+The Assistant Directors of RN and LVN shall serve two (2) year terms.

 Division Chair Selection Procedure

-5.15.1 A Division Chair position shall be held by a full-time regular faculty member.
+5.15.1 A Division Chair position shall be held by a full-time regular faculty member, or may be split between two full-time regular faculty members.
 Applicants for the division chair position must be tenured.

-5.15.1.1 Divisions with only two eligible tenured faculty shall rotate the position of Division Chair every four years unless otherwise specified by written mutual agreement between the two faculty members.
+5.15.1.1 Divisions with only two eligible tenured faculty shall rotate the position of Division Chair every four years unless otherwise specified by written mutual agreement between the two faculty members, or unless they wish to split the role.

 5.15.1.2 In the case of a division where there are no tenured faculty members at the start of the term, any tenure-track faculty member in the division may be a candidate for Division Chair.